Courses

 Davide Cantoni

-Building on the basic skills and strategies learned in the introductory course (on Tuesday mornings ) this class, while still focused on Painting, will encourage all students to begin to truly develop and sustain their own work.
+This class while focused on Painting, will encourage all students to begin and continue to truly develop and sustain their own work.

+Artists of all levels and skills are welcome.
 We will push your work technically and conceptually.
 Working in a larger studio will allow students to work on projects for several weeks at a time, and also to create work on larger scale.
-We will also explore mediums in more depth so has to have a wider range of paints and tools at our disposal.
+We will also explore mediums in more depth, so has to have a wider range of paints and tools at our disposal.

 Each Session: $400